 - 1391.1.
-The permissible period under the applicable rule against perpetuities begins: - (a) In the case of an instrument exercising a general power of appointment other than a general testamentary power, on the date the appointment becomes effective. - (b) In all other situations, at the time of the creation of the power.
+The permissible period under the applicable rule against perpetuities with respect to interests sought to be created by an exercise of a power of appointment begins: - (a) In the case of an instrument exercising a general power of appointment presently exercisable by the donee alone, on the date the appointment becomes effective. - (b) In all other situations, at the time of the creation of the power.

 Comment.
-Section 1391.1 states the common law rule as embodied in Restatement of Property, Sections 391 and 392.
-It is substantially the same as New York Estates, Powers and Trust Iaw Section 10-8.1(a)(1967) and Michigan Statutes Annotated Section 26.155(114)(Supp.
-1968).
-It follows the widely accepted American rule with respect to general testamentary powers.
-The English rule and the rule in some states is to the contrary.
-See 5 Powell, Real Property 788 (1962).
-Under subdivision (a), the rule against perpetuities does not apply to a presently exercisable general power of appointment, whether or not postponed, until an appointment is made.
-Under subdivision (b), the permissible period is applied to all other powers as of the time of their creation.
+Section 1391.1 states the substance of the common law rule as embodied in Sections 391 and 392 of the Restatement of Property.
+It is substantially the same as New York Estates, Powers and Trusts Law Section 10-8.1(a)(1967) and the Michigan Statutes Annotated Section 26.155(114)(Supp.
+1967).